RT-Thread/rtthread-manual-doc/device/uart/uart.md

 When the uart device is opened using interrupt receive mode, the uart driver framework will open a buffer according to the size of RT_SERIAL_RB_BUFSZ to save the received data.
 When the underlying driver receives a data, it will put the data into the buffer in the interrupt service program.

-!!! note "Precautions"
-     The default size of the receive data buffer is 64 bytes.
+>The default size of the receive data buffer is 64 bytes.
 If the number of received data in one-time is too large and the data is not read in time, the data of the buffer will be overwritten by the newly received data, resulting in data loss.
 It is recommended to increase the buffer.

 A sample for configuring uart hardware parameters such as data bits, check bits, stop bits, and so on are shown below：